Do you have a new blog?

 And you know what?
 It worked.
 Here’s my analytics for referrals.

-I don’t know about you, but doesn’t that kick ass?
+I don’t know about you, isn’t that awesome for a new blogger?

 Okay, the numbers aren’t huge, but still.
 All I did was put TwinsMommy in my name when I left a comment and people clicked on the link and went to my site.